Achievable logoAchievable logo

 Cell injury and necrosis

-When the nature of injury is such that the cell can no longer adapt, the cell undergoes reversible and/or irreversible changes which may lead to cell necrosis, apoptosis and death.
+When an injury is severe enough that the cell can no longer adapt, the cell develops reversible and/or irreversible changes.
+These changes may progress to necrosis, apoptosis, and ultimately cell death.

 Reversible cell injury